ksindi/flask-sqlacodegen/README.md

 Fork from <a href="https://pypi.python.org/pypi/sqlacodegen">sqlacodegen</a>.
 Based off of version 1.1.5.pre2.

-__In alpha stage.
-No plans for further development or support.
-Just wanted to share my modifications with people facing similar issues.__

 What's different:
 * Support for Flask-SQLAlchemy syntax using `--flask` option.
 All this means:
   * SQLAlchemy class is instantiated (i.e. `db = SQLAlchemy()`).